phueb/OrderMatters/README.md

 <img src="images/actual.png" width="400">

-Each hexagon represents the co-occurrence between a noun, and another word occupying slot 2.
+Each point represents the co-occurrence between a noun, and another word occupying slot 2.
 Some nouns occur more frequently than others (columns with darker hexagons), and some slot 2 words (next-words) occur more frequently than others (rows with darker hexagons).